The Hatshepsut Project - a 1989 Gesamtkunstwerk

 To cross the border of many different art forms was my way of widening contemporary art, but it was as said, also my compromise and a farewell to Egyptology as a profession.
 I ended up with a bit more than twenty artists, from a professor and some of his students at The Oslo School of Architecture and Design, photography, film, textile arts, a composer and a writer, sculpture, painting, and graphic arts.
 The binding glue in this diversity was one mutual topic, the female pharaoh Hatshepsut who lived 3500 years ago on the banks of the river Nile.

-So I ended up with the 'Hatshepsut Project', nearly two and a half million NOK in today's money (about 300'000 USD) in sponsorship deals, and patronage by UNESCO's headquarter in Paris.
-UNESCO wrote in their statement that 'the Hatshepsut Project is holistic art making in a time of fragmented approaches'.
+So I ended up with the 'Hatshepsut Project', with around US$ 400'000 in today's money value in sponsorship deals, and patronage by UNESCO's HQ in Paris headquarter in Paris.
+Of course, pleased when UNESCO wrote in their statement that my art project was 'holistic art in a time of fragmented approaches'.

 Yes, after two years of hard work and too many meetings, the money finally came on the table.
 With sponsorship from Kassettavgiftsfondet (today part of the Arts Council Norway), companies as Aker and Lufthansa; we set off for Egypt's old capital Waset, now Luxor where Hatshepsut's great terrace temple is located.